semaphoreci/semaphore/docs/docs/using-semaphore/organizations.md

   - By default, this role is assigned to the user that creates the organization
   - Get admin access to every project inside the organization

 The **People** tab shows users in your organization along with their:

 - Semaphore usernames
 - GitHub or BitBucket handles
 - Role

-TODO: people screenshot (rtx can be a starting point)

 ### How to add users {#add-people}